This is an easy recipe for classic Southern Pimento Cheese.

 - 2 tablespoons plain Greek yogurt

-- One 4-ounce jar diced pimentos, drained with 2 tablespoons liquid reserved
+- One 4 ounce jar diced pimentos, drained with 2 tablespoons liquid reserved

 - In a medium bowl, use a hand mixer to combine the cheddar cheeses, cream cheese, mayonnaise, yogurt, and liquid from the pimentos until creamy and fluffy, about 3 minutes.
-Stir in the pimentos and seasoning.
+Stir in the pimentos and seasonings.

 - Store refrigerated in an airtight container for up to 1 week.

 - Serve with crackers and celery as an appetizer, or spread on a slice of bread for an open faced BLT sandwich.

 Here are a few more Southern recipes you might enjoy: